reactivecore/quest/Readme.md

-# Rust like Question Operator for Scala 3
+# Rust-like Question Operator for Scala 3

-This small library introduces a Rust like `?`-Operator for Scala 3.
+This small library introduces a Rust-like `?`-Operator for Scala 3.

 ## Example